SakshiAgarwal/sakshiagarwal.github.io/works.md

 </br>
 </br>

 Artificial Intelligence (AI) is the intelligence demonstrated by machines, outside the human minds.
-Machine Learning (ML) is a way of achieving AI.
+Machine Learning is a way of achieving AI.
 As 'intelligent' machines become more and more integral in our daily lives, we’re witnessing a new revolution that's taking over the world.

 My first encounter to the frontiers of AI came about during my internship at <strong>Duke University</strong> while working on Sentiment Analysis.
 Returning with a conviction to explore the field, I enrolled in the requisite coursework at <strong>IIT Kharagpur</strong> to strengthen my basics.
 Also, I started working on a project on Named Entity Recognition on Biomedical Text and hence, began my journey.